-Edge support is important for both lying, sitting, and sex.
+Edge support is important for lying down, sitting, and sex.
 A mattress with good edge support will properly support sleepers in all of these situations.

 Mattress smell, especially foam mattresses.
 This has been a major issue since foam began to grow in popularity.
 The initial smell can be quite offensive to some sleepers.

 The company that designs, produces, and services the mattress is just as important as the mattress itself.
 It’s important to select a company that has a proven record of great customer service, manufacturing excellence, integrity, honesty, and community involvement.
-All companies start at a four star and then either through positive or negative actions will move up or down the rating system based on their performance.
+All companies start at a 4-star rating and then will move up or down the rating system based on their performance.

 Can you return the mattress for a full refund without incurring many fees?
 A good mattress company will offer fair refund and return terms.

 Trial periods (not the same as a “comfort guarantee”) used to be quite rare, but with the explosion of the online mattress industry they are virtually standard now (at least online).
 The best companies will offer extended trial periods with 100% money back guarantees.